 Terp Sauce vs. Live Resin

 Terp sauce and live resin are actually very similar.
-Both come from flash frozen cannabis.
+Both come from flash frozen cannabis (though technically, terp sauce can come from cured cannabis too).
 Both involve a solvent-based extraction technique.
-Both try to preserve the cannabinoids and terpenes.
+Both try to preserve the cannabinoids and terpenes

 So what’s the difference between live resin and terp sauce?
 It’s all in the processing.
 Technically, terp sauce is a type of live resin sauce.
 Depending on how live resin is processed, it can create anything from terp sauce to batter, diamonds, and sugar.
 Terp sauce simply prioritizes terpenes with the cannabinoids.